robin-rpr/calos/doc/clearly-run.rst

   to start a debugger after the fact.
 (This is only required for code with bugs and is thus an unusual use case.)

-* :code:`ch-run` instances race.
+* :code:`clearly run` instances race.
 The winner of this race sets up the namespaces, and the other peers use the winner to find the namespaces to join.
 Therefore, if the user command of the winner exits, any remaining peers will not be able to join the namespaces, even if they are still active.
-There is currently no general way to specify which :code:`ch-run` should be the winner.
+There is currently no general way to specify which :code:`clearly run` should be the winner.

-* If :code:`--join-ct` is too high, the winning :code:`ch-run`’s user command exits before all peers join, or :code:`ch-run` itself crashes, IPC resources such as semaphores and shared memory segments will be leaked.
+* If :code:`--join-ct` is too high, the winning :code:`clearly run`’s user command
+  exits before all peers join, or :code:`clearly run` itself crashes, IPC resources such as semaphores and shared memory segments will be leaked.
 These appear as files in :code:`/dev/shm/` and can be removed with :code:`rm(1)`.

 * Many of the arguments given to the race losers, such as the image path and :code:`--bind`, will be ignored in favor of what was given to the winner.

-.. _ch-run_overlay:
+.. _clearly run_overlay:

 Writeable overlay with :code:`--write-fake`
 ===========================================